agronholm/anyio/docs/synchronization.rst

    ``fast_acquire=True`` to :class:`Lock`.
 This has the effect of skipping the :func:`~.lowlevel.cancel_shielded_checkpoint` call in :meth:`Lock.acquire` if there is no contention (acquisition succeeds immediately).
-This could, in some cases, lead to the task never yielding control back to to the event loop if you have a loop that does not have other yield points.
+This could, in some cases, lead to the task never yielding control back to to the event loop if use the lock in a loop that does not have other yield points.

 Conditions
 ----------